flower curtain

 If your project is smaller and requires only a few high-quality flowers, I suggest buying them from your local florist.
 Always been my favorite choice.

-You could also use silk flowers too.
-You can find a great selection online at sites like NearlyNatural or many craft sites such as HobbyLobby, or by ordering them through your local florist.
+You could also use silk flowers.
+You can find a great selection online at sites like NearlyNatural or many craft sites like HobbyLobby, or by ordering them through your local florist.

 One quick tip, if I may.
 When using silk flowers, I suggest using fresh greens along with them.
 They will help to keep your designs looking more lifelike.